yesobo/NodeRESTwithExpress-SequelizeMySql/README.md

-Node.js REST Service to MySql Local database with Express + Sequelize
+Node.js REST API for Code Patterns with MySql Local database with Express + Sequelize
 =====================================================================
 ----------------
 TODO: